prasanthj/docker-hive-on-tez/README.md

  * Get containers IP address
     * To get containers IP address we need CONTAINER_ID.
 To get container id use the following command which should list all running containers and its ID
     `docker --tls ps`
-    * Use the following command to get containers IP address (where CONTAINER_ID is the container id of prasanthj/hive-on-tez image)
+    * Use the following command to get containers IP address (where CONTAINER_ID is the container id of local-hive-on-tez image)
     `docker --tls inspect -f=“{{.NetworkSettings.IPAddress}}” CONTAINER_ID`

  * Launch a web browser and type `http://<container-ip-address>:8088` to view hadoop cluster web UI.